 How much are you losing to out-of-network referrals (Leakage)?

 2. Artificial Intelligence

-While promising, AI is still in its infancy, but holds promise as healthcare technology for patients today that wish to schedule doctor appointments based on the severity of the symptoms, minimize staffing challenges, monitor the health status, and notifying a human nurse immediately if the parameters are out of control, helping homecare assistants stay informed about patients’ evolution.
+While promising, AI is still in its infancy but holds promise as healthcare technology for patients today that wish to schedule doctor appointments based on the severity of the symptoms, minimize staffing challenges, monitor the health status, and notify a human nurse immediately if the parameters are out of control, helping homecare assistants stay informed about patients’ evolution.